Last Updated on

 Hiking Pico Duarte in the Dominican Republic is often overlooked by tourists who visit the island and are usually more interested in the tropical country’s more conventional attractions: white sand, crystal clear beaches, coconut palm trees, and pina coladas.
 And while we proudly have lots of those scenes scattered throughout our coastlines, they’re just a little piece of our very diverse topography.
-The Dominican Republic is also home to deserts, fertile valleys, dense rain forests, low-lying lakes, rivers, caves, waterfalls, and even generous mountainous regions such as the Dominican Alps.
-Moreover, the cool, pine-green studded Dominican Alps are home to the tallest mountain in the Caribbean: el Pico Duarte.
+The Dominican Republic is also home to deserts, fertile valleys, dense rainforests, low-lying lakes, red rivers, open water caves, emerald blue waterfalls, and even tal mountainous regions such as the Dominican Alps.
+Moreover, our chilly, pine-green studded Dominican Alps are home to the tallest mountain in the Caribbean: El Pico Duarte.

 Where is Pico Duarte?
 What Are the Dominican Alps?

 The Dominican Republic is home to a significant amount of mountain ranges.
 The most well-known is the Cordillera Central range which stretches across the “heart” of the Dominican Republic for hundreds of miles, extending into Haiti.
 Because of it’s cooler climate, green valleys, and mountainous tall peaks, the Cordillera Central is referred to as the Dominican Alps.
 Jose Armando Bermudez National Park is located in this range and is home to the prestigious and magnificent Pico Duarte, soaring at over 3,000 meters (10,000+ feet) in altitude.

 Getting to Pico Duarte: How to Get There & Which Trail to Hike

 According to locals, there are at least 5 known hiking routes that lead to Pico Duarte.
 The most popular one is La Ciénaga which usually takes 2-3 days and is about 23 kilometers of hiking.
 This is also the quickest and thus the most trotted trail.